KerakTelor86/CP-Stuff/README.md

 - fastio.h: Basically just use this when scanf and/or printf TLEs.

-- pbds.hpp:	AVL-based Ordered Set, logarithmic time for life.
+- ost.hpp:	AVL-based Ordered Set, logarithmic time for life.

   - Insert: Inserts a node into the thing in O(log(n))